frances-ai/KnowledgeGraph/DataFrame2RDF/PythonScripts/README.md

 ```

 This task adds summaries of topic terms descriptions to a graph.
 It first queries all the descriptions of topic terms (it could
 get multiple descriptions of one term).
 Then summarise each description and add the summary to the graph.

-This task applies abstractive summarization method using transformer.
-Since the length of topic terms is very long, we truncate
+This task applies extractive summarization method using [bert-extractive-summarizer](https://pypi.org/project/bert-extractive-summarizer/).
-description so that only first limited number of sentences will be used.
-Also, there is limited tokens a transformer model can handle,
-we chunk the text into smaller number of sentences (it will not only check the length of total token, but also if it is a complete sentence,
-reducing the risk of losing the meaning of the complete sentence) based on the max number of tokens of the model, and then summarise this chunks,
-and combine them into one.

 ### 6. similar_terms